Home > About MTA

 We are not a governmental or regulatory entity.
 We are a voluntary membership, 501(c)4 not-for-profit corporation.

 The Michigan Townships Association advances local democracy by fostering township leadership and public policy essential for a strong and vibrant Michigan.

 We are governed by a 29-member Board of Directors, comprised of elected township officials from around the state, who guide the Association and its overall goals and efforts.
-Executive Director Larry Merrill leads a dedicated staff in providing programs and services to more than 6,500 local leaders.
+Executive Director Neil Sheridan leads a dedicated staff in providing programs and services to more than 6,500 local leaders.